-I found myself digging around for more details and eventually ended up with this official explanation.
+I found myself digging around for history details and eventually ended up with this kind of official explanation.

 In 1904 in Latrobe, the first documented Banana Split was created by apprentice pharmacist David Strickler — sold here at the former Tassell Pharmacy.
 Bananas became widely available to Americans in the late 1800s.
 Strickler capitalized on this by cutting them lengthwise and serving them with ice cream.
 He is also credited with designing a boat-shaped glass dish for his treat.
 Served worldwide, the banana split has become a prevalent American dessert.